 The revised specification of the instrument can also be reviewed here.

-To see and hear the old organ being played by our Director of Music, see below.
+To see and hear the old organ being played by our former Director of Music, see below.